 Say: “cheese!”
 Now smile and say: “cheese fondue.”
 That’s the picture of a tasty Friday or Saturday evening at Good Cheese.
 It’s located smack dab on the Chinatown strip in Toronto’s east end.

 This store features a display of many local cheeses from Ontario and a host of more international varieties.
 But that’s not why we come here.
 My wife and I are addicted to the warm, thick, cheesy goodness that comes with bread, pickled green beans, cauliflower, tomatoes and apple slices for dipping.
 This (kirsch-free) fondue has a Gouda-like texture and a Gruyere-like flavour profile.
-It serves two, but we always add a platter of charcuterie, select cheeses and other goodies.
-A daily terrine and three sandwiches, including Wok & Roast Pork with Pecorino cheese and apple rosemary jelly, round out the menu.
+It serves us both, but we always add a platter of charcuterie, select cheeses and other snacking goodies.
+Various canned fish specialities (e.g. sardines, mussels, etc.) and four sandwiches, including a grilled cheese with sopressata and red pepper jelly, round out the menu.

 What’s Spot On: